 Not sure how to cater?
 You need to bring 3 breakfasts, 3-4 lunches and 3 dinners, plus daily snacks.

-The Port Arthur Historic Site has a broad range of dehydrated meals, snacks and beverages available for purchase (e.g. Pasta bolognese, Vegetable laksa, Lentil curry dhal, breakfast cereals and much more).
-We recommend you pre-order your selection by contacting +61 3 6251 2318.
+The Port Arthur Historic Site gift shop has a broad range of dehydrated meals, snacks and beverages available for purchase (e.g. Pasta bolognese, Vegetable laksa, Lentil curry dhal, breakfast cereals and more).
+We recommend you contact Port Arthur on + 61 3 6251 2371 or email firstname.lastname@example.org to pre order your selection.

 Three Capes Gear and Gourmet also has a broad range of dehydrated meals, snacks and beverages available for purchase.

-Please note that while the cabins have cooking facilities and basic cookware (e.g. pots and pans), there is no refrigeration available.
+Please note that the cabins have cooking facilities, gas cooktops and basic cookware (e.g. pots and pans).